FeralInteractive/gamemode/README.md

 GameMode can leverage support for soft real time mode if the running kernel supports `SCHED_ISO`.
 This adjusts the scheduling of the game to real time without sacrificing system stability by starving other processes.

-GameMode adjusts the nice priority of games to -4 to give it a slight IO and CPU priority over other background processes.
+GameMode adjusts the nice priority of games to -4 by default to give it a slight IO and CPU priority over other background processes.
 This only works if your user is permitted to adjust priorities within the limits configured by PAM.
+See `/etc/security/limits.conf`.

 Issues with GameMode should be reported here in the issues section, and not reported to Feral directly.